-Every now and again an idea comes along which seems so obvious that you wonder why nobody thought of it before, and the BSI PAS 108: Specification for production of tyre bales for use in construction, is one of those.
+Every now and again, an idea comes along that seems so obvious that you wonder why nobody thought of it before, and the BSI PAS 108: Specification for production of tyre bales for use in construction is one of those.

-It will be obvious to most people that the disposal of vehicle tyres is a real headache, for the waste management industry and as motorists we are all feeling the pinch from the rapidly rising tyre disposal cost, every time we buy a new tyre for our own vehicles.
+It will be obvious to most people that the disposal of vehicle tyres is a real headache for the waste management industry, and as motorists, we are all feeling the pinch from the rapidly rising tyre disposal cost every time we buy a new tyre for our vehicles.

 Certainly, the last time I bought a new tyre, the garage added several pounds to my bill for disposing of the old one.